MiDDiz/MiDDiz/README.md

 - 👋 Hi, I’m @MiDDiz
-- 👀 I’m interested in AI and Cyber Security
+- 👀 I’m interested in AI, Cyber Security and Automatization.
 - 🌱 I’m currently learning Computer Science and Engineering at University Carlos III of Madrid
+-  I'm also working as a Junior Security Developer for BBVA's Infrastructure Platform.
 - 📫 My socials are:
       💙 [Twitter](https://twitter.com/_MiDDiz)
       💓 [Instagram](https://www.instagram.com/its_middiz)